 NASA's next Mars rover, known as Curiosity, landed at Kennedy Space Center in Florida on June 22, 2011, aboard a U.S. Air Force C-17 transport plane.

 of a car - from the searing temperatures of atmospheric entry when it lands on Mars.
 Built by Lockheed Martin, the shield is 15 feet wide, the biggest ever bound for Mars.
+Less «

 This image shows the Mars rover Curiosity being assembled in one of the Jet Propulsion Laboratory's 'clean rooms.'
 The team members are all dressed in special head-to-toe white suits.

 NASA's Next Mars Rover, Curiosity, Is an Internet Star

 NASA's Curiosity Cam allows the public to watch technicians assemble and test NASA's next Mars rover in a clean room at the Jet Propulsion Laboratory, Pasadena, Calif.

 Academy Award-winning director James Cameron (right) inspects engineering model of camera mast for NASA’s Curiosity Mars rover.
 Cameron is a member of…Read More »

 the camera team for the Red Planet mission.
 Less «

 Testing of the Mars Science Laboratory rover, Curiosity.
 Evaluations during March included use of a space-simulation chamber designed to put the rover…Read More »

 through operational sequences in environmental conditions similar to what it will experience on the surface of Mars.
 Less «